Updated Summer 2020

-One glue I wouldn’t bother with is whatever Gumotex used to send you with their repair kits: Chemopren Universal (left).
+One glue I wouldn’t bother with is whatever Gumotex used (still do?) supply with their repair kits: Chemopren Universal (above left).
 It looks like the brown rubber solution you’d use on a bicycle inner tube.
 I remember trying to use it on my old Gumotex Sunny years ago and finding it was crap.
 Back then it may have been me, but I tried to use Chemopren again recently on my hypalon Semperit and it wouldn’t even adhere to a roughed up, MEK’d surface!
 To be fair it might have been many years old, but so are my other glues.

-Actually what came with my Seawave in 2014 is a small tube of ElaStick (right).
+Actually what came with my Seawave in 2014 is a small tube of ElaStick (above right).
 But it looks like a generic polyurethane do-it-all glue.
 It remains unused with the boat and probably will stay that way until it goes off.
-I’d sooner rely on Nirtile-based 1782 or Aquaseal for field repairs.
+I’d sooner rely on Nirtile-based 1782 or Aquaseal for field repairs

-For important jobs better to use much stronger two-part adhesives suited to actually assembling rubber or PVC boats as well as making more permanent fittings and bomb-proof repairs.
+For important jobs use much stronger two-part adhesives suited to actually assembling air boats as well as making more permanent fittings and bomb-proof repairs.

-At about £15 posted for a 250-mil tin, Polymarine 2990 Hypalon adhesive (right) is much cheaper per ml than Aquaseal or Bostik 1782.
-In the UK Ribstore and Ribright (right) sell similar stuff – just make sure you buy for Hypalon or PVC.
+At about £15 posted for a 250-mil tin, Polymarine 2990 Hypalon adhesive (left) is much cheaper per ml than Aquaseal or Bostik 1782.
+In the UK Ribstore and Ribright sell similar stuff (below) just make sure you buy for Hypalon or PVC.
 I’ve used it to glue D-rings onto my Grabner (more here), floor patches to my Alpacka, latex socks to my dry trousers and patches as well as repairs to my Nitrilon Seawave, It sticks like shit to a s***el.

 In 2017 when I dismembered an old IK, I was easily able to pull off recent patches glued on with Bostik by hand.
-But I could only pull off Polymarined patches with a pair of pliers and even then, the patch separated from its own bonded coating, or pulled off the dead’s boat’s hypalon coating (big image above).
-The two glued surfaces could not be separated.
-That’s how strong two-part glue is.
-The mixing and correct application of the two components causes a chemical ‘vulcanisation’ and molecular cross-linking which makes a very strong bond.
+But I could only pull off Polymarined patches with a pair of Knipex hydraulic trench pliers and even then, the patch coating pulled away from it’s core (lighter exposed weave below) or the patch remained stuck to the boat and instead pulled off the dead’s boat’s hypalon coating revealing the fabric’s yellowed core or scrim.
+The two recently glued surfaces could not be separated.
+They say the mixing of the two components causes a chemical ‘vulcanisation’ and molecular cross-linking which creates a very strong bond.
 Mixing and applying two-part is a pain, but it works.

 Get a good roller

-Single or two-part, once you apply your patch down, roll it very hard with something like the classic Baltic-pine handled Sealey TST15 stitch roller – left – aka: tyre repair roller used for inner-tube and tyre repairs.
-The knurled metal wheel set in a solid handle applies much greater pressure than a wide plastic roller I originally used, and they’re only about a fiver on ebay.
-Buy one now so you’r ready.
+Single or two-part, once you apply your patch, roll it very hard with something like the classic Baltic-pine handled Sealey TST15 stitch roller (left) aka: tyre repair roller used for innertube and tyre repairs.
+The knurled metal wheel set in a solid handle applies much greater pressure than a wide plastic roller I used to use, and they’re only about a fiver on ebay.
+Buy one now so you’re ready.

 Bladder boat and packraft repairs